Can you believe it, yet another post on Asymetric Keys?

 Now, using the same concept and RSA, Bob can send his messages safely to Alice, using Alice’s public key she created using RSA and sent to Bob.
 And to anyone else willing to use RSA generated public key to encrypt safe messages to Alice.
 And that anyone else can send messages to anyone else in the same safe manner.

 Here is a sequence showing Bob sending a safe email to Alice.
+Before this diagram, Bob and Alice exchanged public keys.
+Here is Bob sending.

 Before this sequence, both Bob and Alice have created public and private keys.
 Private keys never leave their possession.
 Public keys they have sent to each other.